RES: Anthropology and Aesthetics

 EDITED BY FRANCESCO PELLIZZI

-Res is a joint publication of the Peabody Museum of Archaeology and Ethnology and the Harvard Art Museums.
+RES is a publication of the Peabody Museum of Archaeology and Ethnology, Harvard University.

 For submission instructions and the RES style guide, see www.res-journal.org

 RES is now available on JSTOR in the Arts & Sciences VIII Collection:

 Current and back issues of RES are available from Harvard University Press